Microsoft Teams’ pricing explained

 Microsoft Teams Free plan

-The free version of Microsoft Teams includes the following:
+The free Microsoft Teams license includes:

 • Unlimited chats,